Get In, Bestie. Saweetie Wants To Take The World For A Ride

 Friendly and laid-back as her aesthetic is, Saweetie points out that it — like everything else about her — is entirely deliberate, and that being able to own her creative direction has contributed to the playful nature of her songs and their videos.
 "I think the fun that you're seeing is just me reclaiming the more passionate side of why I fell in love with music," she says.
 "I always just want to enjoy myself."

-Moschino Blazer; Kim Perets Oversized City Jacket, $550, available at kimperets.com; Moschino Décolleté Heels, $610, available at moschino.com; Shine Like Me Gold Drop Earrings, $175, available at shinelikeme.com; Shay Jewelry Necklaces.
+Moschino Blazer; Kim Perets Oversized City Jacket, £389, available at kimperets.com; Moschino Décolleté Heels, £568, available at moschino.com; Shine Like Me Gold Drop Earrings, £123.49, available at shinelikeme.com; Shay Jewellery Necklaces.

 One way she makes the videos even more fun for herself is by starting each one out with a little skit, not unlike those she's become known for on TikTok and Instagram.
 Maybe you've seen the delightful telepathic conversation Saweetie and Doja Cat have about "fake 'woke' misogynists" as they're approached by a cheesy dude while laying out in the beginning of the "Best Friend" video?
 If you haven't, watch it now and be instantly charmed and, yes, want to be her best friend.
 "We've all experienced that guy," Saweetie says, "who tries to be super woke, and he comes off as just hella corny.
 So I just thought it was a relatable moment for all women worldwide with their friends."
 It is!
 But, it almost didn't get released, Saweetie says, explaining that she gets pushback on those sketches by people who doubt whether anyone has the attention span to actually watch all the way through.
 Saweetie dismisses this kind of concern, though; she knows what her fans want, and she knows what she wants to do, so she makes these skits as long as she can get away with because, for her, it's "all about the art."